thin-edge/thin-edge.io/tests/PySys/Readme.md

     Environment to manage automated connect and disconnect to Cumulocity.

 * `environment_roundtrip_c8y.py`:
     Environment to manage automated roundtrip tests for Cumulocity.

-tests/PySys/Readme.md
 ### Software Management End To End

 See folder [software-management-end-to-end](/software-management-end-to-end/).

-These tests are disabled by default as they will install and deinstall packages.
+These tests are disabled by default as they will install and de-install packages.
 Better run them in a VM or a container.

 To run the tests: